What are Acceptance Criteria? Examples, Types & Templates

 - Technology agnostic – they need to work regardless of the browser or phone the user has;

 - Focused on the end result – not the approach.
-Acceptance criteria need to be focused on your customers and their goals.
+Validation Criteria need to be focused on your customers and their goals.

 Who is responsible for creating the acceptance criteria?

-Anyone can define the acceptance criteria for a piece of software.
-However, we recommend that it is done by someone who is not involved in the development process, like a product manager or possibly even yourself.
+Anyone can define the user acceptance criteria for a piece of software.
+However, we recommend that someone not involved in the development process, such as a product manager or possibly yourself, should do it.
+Both clients and development team members can be responsible for this task, as the process of who writes acceptance criteria is collaborative.
 This means the entry requirements are independent and not influenced by what the development team wants the product to do.

-Whoever is responsible for the entry requirements, the criteria need to be well-communicated and simple to understand.
-We’ll go into a bit more detail about how to create solid criteria later in this article.
+Whoever is responsible for the entry requirements needs to communicate the criteria clearly and make them simple to understand.
+Additionally, we’ll go into a bit more detail about how to create solid criteria later in this article.

 The benefits of using acceptance criteria for your startup

-The critical advantage of acceptance criteria is they help identify what your user wants rather than what you think they want.
+Moreover, the critical advantage of Validation Criteria is they help identify what your user wants rather than what you think they want.
 This can be the crucial difference between your product succeeding and your product failing.

-The secondary advantage is that entry requirements ensure that everyone on the project knows what needs to be done.
-Given that one-third of projects fail because of poor communication, it’s incredibly important to ensure the whole team is going in the same direction.
+Entry requirements ensure that everyone on the project knows what needs to be done, which is the secondary advantage.
+Moreover, given that one-third of projects fail because of poor communication, it’s incredibly important to ensure the whole team is going in the same direction.

 Acceptance criteria will help you and your development team: